A Timetraveler’s Guide to Chronoscope World

 Chronoscope World is the core module of the Chrono Research Lab.

 You can support Chronoscope Hamburg and Chronoscope World by sharing ChronoLinks relentlesly.
 Historical insights have been shared on twitter at chronohh.
-But meanwhile the band plays on on Mastodon at Chrono Matthias
+But meanwhile the music plays on Mastodon at Chrono Matthias

 The Chrono Research Lab is an independant and free time-traveling service by Matthias Müller-Prove.
 However, some expenses are not really covered.
-Luckily, the human society has invented real money to to by me a virtual coffee:
+Luckily, the human society has invented real money to buy me a virtual coffee:

 Social Channels